 If you could wish for your article to rank highly for any phrase, this would be it.

-Beyond the importance of shooting for a page-one ranking, there are at least three additional reasons why the target keyword phrase is so critical.
+Beyond the importance of shooting for a Page 1 ranking, there are at least three additional reasons why the target keyword phrase is so critical.

 - It will make up a significant portion of your headline and meta title — usually the first part of your article a potential reader will see.
 It’s in those nanoseconds when you’re most likely to hook or miss a potential reader.

 - The research you put into choosing the target keyword phrase can trickle down to the rest of the article.
 What you don’t choose for the main phrase can become secondary keyword phrases that will enrich the article’s deck, intro, subheads, etc., further enhancing the article’s clout in search engines’ indexes.

 - Studying the keyword phrases people search for will make you a better writer and editor.
 Simply put, the research gives you insight into how your potential audience thinks about and looks for information.

 Below is a step-by-step look at how to choose the best target keyword phrase for an article, including a hypothetical example to illustrate the steps.
 There can be plenty of nuances to this setup depending on different situations, but the basic steps can be applied whether you are writing or editing and whether your article is an online-original or the digital version of your latest magazine piece.